 - An entity which has been granted permission to undertake SBRT will be permitted to undertake e-commerce activities.

-- A single entity will be permitted to undertake both SBRT and wholesale with the condition that conditions of FDI policy on wholesale/ cash & carry and SBRT have to be complied by both the business arms separately.
+- A single entity will be permitted to undertake both SBRT and wholesale with the condition that conditions of FDI policy on wholesale/ cash & carry and SBRT have to be complied with by both the business arms separately.

 Limited Liability Partnerships (LLPs): 100% FDI is now permitted under the automatic route in LLPs operating in sectors/activities where 100% FDI is allowed, through the automatic route and there are no FDI-linked performance conditions.
 Further, downstream investment has also been allowed by LLPs.

 - Foreign Equity caps of certain sectors viz.
-Non-Scheduled Air Transport Service, Ground Handling Services, Satellites- establishment and operation and Credit Information Companies have now been increased from 74% to 100%.
+Non-Scheduled Air Transport Services, Ground Handling Services, Satellites- establishment and operation and Credit Information Companies have now been increased from 74% to 100%.
 Further, sectors other than Satellites- establishment and operation have been placed under the automatic route.

 - Infusion of foreign investment into an Indian company which does not have any operations and also does not have any downstream investments, Government approval would not be required, for undertaking activities which are under automatic route and without FDI-linked performance conditions, regardless of the amount or extent of foreign investment.